vechain/vechain-sdk-js/docs/design.md

 ## Introduction

-Basically the `vechain-sdk` is a monorepo divided into different packages packages:
+Basically the `vechain-sdk` is a monorepo divided into different packages:

 - **Core Package**
 - **Error Package**